Implement a public interest disclosure management program

 Public interest disclosure management program

 There is no ‘one size fits all’ PID management program.
-An agency’s program will be influenced by the entity’s nature, size and geographic spread, as well as the level of PID management capacity developed within the organisation.
-PID Standard 1/2019 provides details of what must be done, but does not specifically instruct how it may be achieved.
+An agency’s program will be influenced by the entity’s nature, size and geographic spread, as well as the organisation’s PID management capacity.

-A PID management program should include an organisational commitment to:
+A PID management program should include the agency's organisational commitment to:

 - encouraging the reporting of wrongdoing and supporting disclosers

-- appointing a PID Coordinator for the entity with responsibility to the chief executive officer for the PID management program
+- appointing and suitably resourcing a PID Coordinator to oversee the agency’s PID management program

-- providing officers of the entity who may receive PIDs (referred to as a ‘proper authority’ under the PID Act) with information about their responsibilities
+- providing those who may receive PIDs (proper authorities) with access to PID training and information about their responsibilities

-- ensuring officers of the entity with the responsibility for assessing, investigating or dealing with PIDs have appropriate delegations
+- ensuring those responsible for assessing, investigating or dealing with PIDs have appropriate training and delegations

-- implementing a communication strategy to ensure that employees receive information about the entity’s PID procedure and PID management program
+- implementing a PID communication strategy informing employees of the entity’s PID procedure and management program

-- providing all employees access to training about how to identify wrongdoing and how to make a PID
+- providing all employees with training on how to identify and report PIDs

-- analysing information obtained from PIDs to identify systemic issues and trends and inform improvements to service delivery, personnel management, business processes and internal controls.
+- using information obtained from PID data to identify systemic issues and inform improvements to service delivery, personnel management, business processes and internal controls.

 It is essential the entity: